mattmacf98/3d-nyc/README.md

 # Try it out

 The Best way to try it out is to go to the live app at  [nyc3d-front-end-acdc497c2b32.herokuapp.com](https://nyc3d-front-end-acdc497c2b32.herokuapp.com/).
-To enable the AI Summarization feature, you will need to add the window.ai plugin to your chrome browser: https://windowai.io/
+To enable the AI Summarization feature, you will need to add use Chrome built in AI https://developer.chrome.com/docs/ai/built-in

 # Running locally